 Statement of Kirchhoff’s current law(KCL)

-Kirchhoff’s Current Law gives the relation between the currents passing through a junction point.
-This law states that the algebraic sum of the total current passing through (enters and leaves) a junction point is zero.
+Kirchhoff’s Current Law gives the relation between the currents passing through a junction point or node.
+This law states that the algebraic sum of the total current passing through (entering and leaving) a junction point is zero.

 Explanation of KCL

-we consider a junction point J where four branches meet.
-Here i1, i2, i3 and i4 are the four currents passing through the junction point J via the four branches.
+We consider a junction point J where four branches meet.
+Here, i1, i2, i3 and i4 are the four currents passing the junction point J via the four branches.
 Then according to Kirchhoff’s Current Law,

 \sum i=0 …………….(1) This is the mathematical form of KCL.